mauritssilvis/darts/cli/java/README.md

 |       | D2 |  - | 1 |
 ```

-This table shows how scores from 1 to 4 can be reached for a specific type of darts game.
+This checkout table shows how scores from 1 to 4 can be reached for a specific type of darts game.
 Specifically, the table applies to a double-out game with the ‘standard’ London dartboard.
 There are no restrictions on the first dart.
+Note that no one-point checkouts are shown since 1 is less than the minimal final score — a double 1 (D1).

 Similarly, the command